Definitions and meaning of rem rem

 Noun

-rem (plural rems )
+rem (plural rems)

-Abbreviation of Roentgen equivalent in man .
+Abbreviation of Roentgen equivalent man.

 Noun

-rem (plural rems )
+rem (plural rems)

 Derived terms